Universal Credit - How to Claim - Getting your first payment

 In some cases, you can ask to verify your identity over the phone or request a home visit.
 However, you may still need to go to an in-person appointment.

 To book your appointment, you need to check your 'To-do' list.
-The jobcentre will let you know how your appointment will take place such as on the phone or in a jobcentre.
+The Jobcentre will let you know how your appointment will take place such as on the phone or in a Jobcentre.

 If there is a strong reason why you can’t attend your appointment, you need to call the Universal Credit helpline (0800 328 5644) and explain why you can't attend an appointment.
 You'll be asked for your national insurance number.

-You'll be told what more information required and what documents you need to take with you.
+You'll be told what more information is required and what documents you need to take with you.
 Make sure you make a note of this and bring it with you to your appointment.

-If you have a claimant commitments meeting, you will need to agree a claimant commitment.
-Have a look at our information on work related requirements.
-If there is a reason it would be harder for you to get a job, such as care responsibilities or a health condition, you should be ready to talk to a work coach about this.
 You might want to go to the meeting with a list of any reasons you can think of why it would be hard for you to have a full-time job so you can make sure you talk about everything.

 If you want to claim an advance, you can do so online.
-You can only claim an advance after you have verified your identity and had a face to face meeting at the jobcentre.
+You can only claim an advance after you have verified your identity and had a face-to-face meeting at the Jobcentre.
 If you need to have a habitual residence test you might not be able to get an advance until after the DWP decides you are habitually resident in the UK.

 Was this page helpful?